the-ted/content-guide/article.md

 This is a great collection of just really, really good movies.
 After scrolling through these films it takes me a few minutes to get excited about what I want to watch, but I have pretty much never been dissapointed.

-For example, some good movies that I have watched that really effected me include:
+For example, some good movies that I have watched that really affected me include:
 - [Wanda (1970)](https://en.wikipedia.org/wiki/Wanda_(film))
 - [Salesman (1969)](https://en.wikipedia.org/wiki/Salesman_(1969_film))
 - [8 hours don't make a day (1972-1973)](https://en.wikipedia.org/wiki/Eight_Hours_Don%27t_Make_a_Day)